NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 Comparative Analysis of the Healthcare System

-Competition with Other countries’ health care systems; a comparison of potential UHC in Texas to Canada and Germany To more effectively assess the feasibility of the implementation of Universal Health Coverage (UHC) in Texas, this paper will compare the proposed health care system with two developed global counterparts: Canada with its single-payer health care system and Germany, which employs a social health insurance model.
+Competition with Other countries’ health care systems; a comparison of potential UHC in Texas to Canada and Germany To more effectively assess the feasibility of the implementation of Universal Health Coverage (UHC) in Texas, this paper will compare the proposed healthcare system with two developed global counterparts: Canada with its single-payer health care system and Germany, which employs a social health insurance model.

-These systems propose different strategies for moving towards UC and serve as a source of knowledge regarding their effects on the accessibility, quality and control of expenditure.
+These systems propose different strategies for moving towards UC and serve as a source of knowledge regarding their effects on the accessibility, quality, and control of expenditure.

 According to the case, Canada has a single-payer health care system, meaning that the health care services are financed by the government and available for the entire population.
 This model provides the required coverage to all or virtually all Canadian citizens and permanent residents and covers expenditures on all medically necessary hospital and physician services without levying charges at the point of service.

-The problem exists in the single-payer system of Canada as well, which issues are waiting times for some elective procedures and inequality in access to specialised care in provinces (Canadian Institute for Health Information, 2021).
+The problem exists in the single-payer system of Canada as well, which issues are waiting times for some elective procedures and inequality in access to specialized care in provinces (Canadian Institute for Health Information, 2021).

 Financial and Health Implications